flyingcircusio/fc-nixos/doc/src/mongodb.md

 # MongoDB

 :::{warning}
-Platform support for MongoDB will be discontinued.
-The supported MongoDB versions are outdated and are only provided for the purpose of upgrading older machines to 24.11.
+The currently supported MongoDB versions are outdated and are only provided for the purpose of upgrading older machines to 25.05.

 New projects should not use MongoDB.
 As a replacement, we offer a {ref}`FerretDB role <nixos-ferretdb>` which is currently in beta.